 At the Australian leg, Tina’s long-time pianist Kenny Moore suffered health problems in Sydney, New South Wales.
 Kenny had worked with Tina since 1977.
 Chuck Booker replaced Moore for the remaining dates and the band dedicated every performance thereafter to him.

-The tour is Tina's biggest one to date, performing over 250 dates in nearly 16 month, surpassing her Break Every Rule Tour in 1987.
+The tour is Tina's biggest one to date, with over 250 dates in nearly 16 month, surpassing her Break Every Rule Tour in 1987.
 In America, it was sponsored with a massive campaign by Hanes, as Turner became the spokesperson for their new hosiery line.

 The concert from the ArenA in Amsterdam, Netherlands on September 22, 1996 was released on the Live In Amsterdam home video in 1997, including a behind the scenes special.
 Closing night was on August 10, 1997 at the Meadows Music Theater in Hartford (USA).

-first concerts in Asia and Africa only
+first concerts only

 encore at the beginning of the tour & duet with Bruce Willis in Paris